postfinance/hlfabric-k8scc/README.md

 - Kubernetes security mechanisms can be enforced (NetworkPolicies, Host isolation, etc.)
 - There is no dependency on the Kubernetes CRI implementation (like Docker)
 - There is no need for priviledged Pods
+- stdout and stderr of the chaincode is forwarded to the Peer
+- The peer notices when a chaincode fails

 ## Usage
 Requirements:
 - The peer runs as a Pod under a Kubernetes ServiceAccount that can manipulate Pods
-- The peer uses a PersistentVolume provided by a claim, which is used to exchange data between the peer and the builder and launcher Pods
+- The peer uses a PersistentVolume provided by a claim, which is used to exchange data between the peer, builder and launcher Pods

 *TODO*